Cairn o' Mount

-It has served as an ancient military route at least from Roman times through the 13th century AD.
-The alignment of the Cairnamounth, Elsick Mounth and Causey Mounth ancient trackways had a strong influence on the medieval siting of many fortifications and other settlements in the area comprised by present-day Aberdeenshire on both sides of the River Dee.

-Geography

-Cairn O' Mounth is at 1493 feet (454 m) above mean sea level, and there are various commanding views of the surrounding landscape which extend as far as the North Sea.
+The Cairn o' Mount or Cairn o' Mounth is a hill in Aberdeenshire, Scotland, rising to 455 m.
+The B974 road crosses its summit, connecting the Howe of the Mearns with Deeside.

-Before the modern A90 road was constructed, the pass served as one of the eight major crossing points for those travelling over the Grampians to Deeside and into Northern Scotland; this entire crossing trackway is historically known as the Cairnamounth.
-Deriving from this theory, a small village grew up in the pass.
-The high granite tor of Clachnaben overlooks the road (now called the B974 road) through the pass.
+Before the modern A90 road was constructed, the Cairn o' Mount pass served as one of eight major crossing points for those travelling over the Grampians into northern Scotland.
 The Scottish Tourist Board describes the modern B974 as an "adventurous" road, and it is often impassable due to snow or flooding in winter.

-History

-In the 11th century AD, Mac Bethad (commonly known as Macbeth) survived the original English invasion, for he was defeated and mortally wounded or killed by Máel Coluim mac Donnchada on the north side of the Mounth in 1057, after retreating with his men over the Cairnamounth Pass to take his last stand at the battle at Lumphanan.
-The Prophecy of Berchán has it that he was wounded and died at Scone, sixty miles to the south, some days later.
-Mac Bethad's stepson Lulach mac Gille Coemgáin was installed as king soon after.

-The Cairn O'Mounth pass was used by Edward I's English army in 1296 AD, en route back to England.
+The pass was used by Edward I's army in 1296 when they were en route back to England.
 It was also used twice by Viscount Dundee's army during the first Jacobite rising of 1689.
 The route over the pass is probably prehistoric: there is a cairn in the pass that has been dated to approximately 2000 BC.
-It is possible that this cairn is the one named in the name of Cairn O'Mounth.
+It is possible that this cairn is the one named in the name of the Cairn o' Mount.